-Join Tammy Coron for an in-depth discussion in this video What you should know, part of iOS 9 3D Touch In Depth.
+Join Tammy Coron for an in-depth discussion in this video What you should know, part of iOS 9 3D Touch Quick Start.

 - [Voiceover] Before we begin, there are a few things we need to cover.
 Firstly, in order to get the most out of this course, you should know the basics of iOS programming and how to use Xcode.
 This includes working with view controllers and views, variables and strings, and so on and so forth.
 You should also understand the Swift programming language.
 You don't have to be an expert, but knowing your way around Swift will be helpful.
 Secondly, if you plan to run the demo projects included with the exercise files, you'll need to latest of Xcode installed, which at the time of this recording is 7.3.